ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/query-tracker/system-python-udf.md

 When you use `List` and `Dict`, the read-only `yql.TList` and `yql.TDict` objects are passed to the function arguments.

-The objects' specifics:
+The object's specifics:

 - They are read-only.
-This means that you can't make any changes to these objects without copying them because another part of the current query, for example, a neighboring function, may use the same object.
+This means that you can't make any changes to these objects without copying them because another part of the current query may use the same object.
+For example, a neighboring function.
 - At the cost of potentially slow copying, you can get a real list object from them by iterating for partial copying.
 For dictionaries, you also need to call `iteritems()`.
 By setting the `_yql_lazy_input` attribute value to False on the function itself, you can enable automatic copying of lists and dictionaries to "list" and "dict".
 This mechanism works recursively for nested containers.
 - To get the number of elements, you can call `len(my_arg)`.
 - To get the latest set of available methods, call `dir(my_arg)`.
 [Example](#tlist-methods).